Maximum 18 months

 Theme: the theme is free choice, but in line with the topics covered during the course of the Master and must be agreed with the Scientific Director.

-You will be given a deadline for the delivery so that the examination committee has the time to plan a proper review.
+You will be given a deadline for the delivery so that the evaluation committee has the time to plan a proper review.

-The bibliography must be limited to the texts used directly.
+The bibliography must be limited to the texts directly used for the drafting the Assignment

 Referencing should follow the Harvard Referencing System :